xebiarohan/Java-Concepts/README.md

 In this example we have generic constructor in non-generic class.
 As we discussed above also we have **<T>** in method declatation because we are in non-generic class.

 #### Generics in Array :
-Array preserves their type information means it will throw error if we add different type of data into it and Generics use type erasure, which is contradictory So we cannot instantiate a generic array in Java
+Generics and the way array works contradicts each other.
+Array preserves their type information means it will throw error if we add different type of data into it and Generics use type erasure, which is contradictory So we cannot instantiate a generic array in Java.

 ```java
 public class GenericArray<T> {